McTavishLab/extensiphy/README.md

  multi_map.sh -a [PATH/TO/ALIGNMENT/FILE] -d [PATH/TO/READ/DIRECTORY] -t [PATH/TO/TREE/FILE] -1 [READ SUFFIX 1] -2 [READ SUFFIX 2].
 ```

+### Tutorial

+For a more indepth walkthrough of how to install dependencies for use with RapUp and how to run RapUp using different data types and options, try the tutorial in the tutorial folder.
+You can copy code snippets into your terminal window.

 ### Dependencies

 **Using RapUp is limited to Linux at the moment.** Using Ubuntu will ensure the smoothest performance.
 If you want to use another distro, you'll have to make sure you install analogous one-liners and all that.
 You have been warned.